-At the next stage, hermit crabs become juveniles.
-At this point, terrestrial hermit crabs will make landfall.
-They will continue scavenging and stealing shells to swap out with their old ones.
-After all, hermit crabs cannot grow inside of a home that’s too small.
-They need to upgrade as they develop and expand in size.
+In the next stage, hermit crabs become juveniles.
+At this point, terrestrial hermit crabs will land; they’ll continue scavenging and seeking shells to swap out with their old shells.

 Where Do Hermit Crab Shells Come From?

-When a mollusk dies, it leaves its shell (which does not disintegrate) behind.
-Hermit crabs have soft bodies like mollusks do but are unable to secrete calcium carbonate like they can.
-Instead, they take ownership of the shell that was left behind.
+When a mollusk dies, it leaves behind its shell (which doesn’t disintegrate).
+Hermit crabs have soft bodies but can’t secrete calcium carbonate.
+Instead, they take ownership of the left-behind shell.

 How Do Hermit Crabs Get Their First Shell?

-However, shells are such an integral part of a hermit crab’s survival.
-Because of this, many hermits would rather fight for their home and have a chance at keeping the shell.
+However, shells are an integral part of a hermit crab’s survival.
+For this reason, many hermit crabs would rather fight for their home and have a chance at keeping their shell.

-Hermit crabs may obtain their first shell by simply scavenging for one.
-When mollusks die, their decomposing bodies give off a strong odor.
-Hermit crabs follow the scent and can locate the unoccupied shells.
+Hermit crabs may obtain their first shell by scavenging for one.
+When mollusks die, their decomposing bodies give off a strong odor, and Hermit crabs follow the scent and locate unoccupied shells.

-Looking for a shell is not an ideal scenario for a hermit crab.
-That’s especially true for a young one that’s looking for its very first home.
-Young hermit crabs have to compete against each other when scavenging for a home.
-Those that aren’t fast or strong enough to get a shell right away either have to stay vulnerable for much longer or inhabit a broken shell.
+Looking for a shell isn’t an ideal scenario for a hermit crab, especially when it’s young.
+Those that aren’t fast or strong enough to get a shell will be vulnerable for longer or inhabit a broken shell.

 Are Hermit Crabs Attached to Their Shells?

-Hermit crabs are not physically attached to their shells.
-They can move in and out of their home whenever they choose.
-However, they only do so when they absolutely must.
+Hermit crabs aren’t physically attached to their shells, so they can move in and out of their home whenever they choose.
+However, they only do so when necessary.

-According to the Journal of Experimental Biology, hermit crabs would rather stay in their shell than move to a more adequate one.
-That’s because of the risks that come with changing shells.
+According to the Journal of Experimental Biology, hermit crabs would rather stay in their shells than move to more adequate shells due to the risks associated with the transition.

 How Do Hermit Crabs Hold On To Their Shells?

-The shells that hermit crabs use are not tailored for them.
-They are built by mollusks and tailored for the bodies of said mollusks.
-Despite this, hermit crabs have no problem fitting into, moving around, and living in these shells.
+Hermit crabs’ shells are created by mollusks and tailored for their bodies.
+Despite this, hermit crabs have no problem fitting into, moving around, and living in their discarded shells.

-Hermit crabs hold on to their shells using their uropod.
-The uropod is a small appendage located at the back of a hermit crab’s abdomen.
+Hermit crabs hold on to their shells using their uropod, a small appendage located at the back of a hermit crab’s abdomen.
 The uropod grips the shell from the inside and allows the hermit crab to move around with the shell.
-If you look up pictures of hermit crabs inhabiting glass shells, you can see how the uropod spirals alongside the shell’s interior.

 - Hermit crabs with broken shells